• Skip to primary navigation

 • Vary the concept of their physical classroom and allow students to access online classes.

-All these are possible for charter schools because of the way it is formed.
-To form a charter school, a group of people such as parents, community leaders, school districts, or municipalities will come together to design and submit a charter.
+All these are possible for charter schools because of how they are formed.
+To form a charter school, a group of people, such as parents, community leaders, school districts, or municipalities, will come together to design and submit a charter.

-An authorizer, which can be a state board of education, education agencies, higher education institutions, etc, will then review the charter and approve it.
+An authorizer, a state board of education, education agencies, higher education institutions, etc., will review and approve the charter.

-Hence, the performance of the charter school is the responsibility of the authorizers.
+Hence, the charter school’s performance is the authorizers’ responsibility.
 Additionally, charter schools must seek renewal every few years.

 What is Traditional Public School?

 Public schools hold different meanings in different countries.
-In some countries, a public school is a no-fee school in which the government funds and operates.
+In some countries, a public school is a no-fee school where the government funds and operates.
 In India, public schools are a group of historically elite schools that charges fees and are privately owned and managed.

-A public school can also be a charter school like you’ve seen above.
+As you’ve seen above, a public school can also be a charter school.
 This is the case in the United States and Canada.
 So, just like charter schools, public schools receive funding from the government but are not operated by the government.

-Public high schools are our main emphasis here as there are just a handful of charter universities in the USA.
+Public high schools are our main emphasis here, as just a handful of charter universities in the USA exist.
 These schools don’t have the kind of flexibility that charter schools have.
 They must adhere to education standards that the state education board sets.
-They are also not exempted from any state, federal, or local laws regarding education.
+They are also not exempted from state, federal, or local laws regarding education.

 Now we know what charter and traditional schools are, let’s see how they differ.